Prabhu13/Real-Estate/README.md

 # Real-Estate

-List properties, edit, delete and sale online using this platform.
-Made using React.js and Node.js
+This website lista properties.
+User can edit, delete and sale properties online using this platform.
+Developed using React.js and Node.js